MEDICAL CLINICS for PrEP - TORONTO

 Info for your Family Doctor

-On November 27th 2017, a new Canadian Guideline on HIV PrEP and nPEP was published by the CMAJ.
+On November 27th 2017, a Canadian Guideline on HIV PrEP and nPEP was published by the CMAJ.
 The guideline provides evidence-based information for primary care practitioners on prescribing PrEP and nPEP.
 You can read more about the new guideline here.

 If your family doctor or healthcare practitioner is not familiar with PrEP you can refer them to the new Guideline on HIV Pre-exposure Prophylaxis and nonoccupational Post-exposure Prophylaxis.
 See links below: